lasuillard/serverless-python-examples/README.md

 It will remove all the resources created by CLI.

-As AWS CLI does not provide removing profile you should edit **~/.aws/credentials** file and remove the **serverless-fastapi-playwright** profile manually.
+As AWS CLI does not provide removing profile you should edit **~/.aws/credentials** file and remove the **serverless-python-examples** profile manually.

 Delete the IAM if you created one, and no need anymore.